equinix/terraform-provider-equinix/website/docs/r/project.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Project on Packet.net
-* `payment_method` - (Optional) The unique ID of the payment method on file to use for services created in this project.
-If not given, the project will use the default payment method for your user.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The unique ID of the project
-* `payment_method` - The unique ID of the payment method on file to use for services created in this project.
 * `created` - The timestamp for when the Project was created
 * `updated` - The timestamp for the last time the Project was updated